Ovab/Ovab/README.md

  - ROC Flevoland MBO 4: Software developer

 	- I finished this in October of 2021, a bit ahead of schedule so I took a gap year where I focused on improving my skills while working

 - Hoge School Utrecht: HBO-ICT
-  - I'm going for my bachlor's here, I'm doing the open-ict route
+	- I'm doing my batchlors here, I'm currently not specialized in anything but I've mostly been doing backend dev and a little bit of server stuff